Particle41/www/README.md

 ## Build the app

 $ `gulp build` (use GitBash on Windows / Terminal on OSX) in the directory of the project

+## Build the blog through jekyll
+Goto blog directory then execute folling command.

+$ `jekyll build` (use GitBash on Windows / Terminal on OSX) in the blog directory of the project.

+After building the blog, we need to copy the generated blog post to build folder of project.

+$ `gulp jekyll_blog`